MABelanger/python-mining-bitcoin-genesis-block/README.md

-# Bitcoin Mining in Python
+# Bitcoin Mining Genesis Block in Python
 A Python implementation of the Bitcoin mining algorithm

 This small script is a pseudo-simulation of the Bitcoin Genesis block mining process.